-1. Single-Leg Balance
+Move 1: Single-Leg Balance

-HOW TO DO IT: Stand on the left leg with knee straight (but not locked) and bend the left knee to lift the right foot slightly off the floor, balancing for up to one minute before switching legs.
+- Stand on the left leg with knee straight (but not locked) and bend the right knee to lift the right foot slightly off the floor, balancing for up to one minute before switching legs.

-2. Single-Leg Towel Balance
+Move 2: Single-Leg Towel Balance

 Though it seems similar to the previous exercise, the towel adds a unique surface (similar to the varying terrain we walk on) that will deepen the work in the foot, ankle and thigh muscles.

-HOW TO DO IT: Fold a towel several times and repeat the single-leg balance while standing on top of the towel, balancing for up to one minute before switching legs.
+- Fold a towel several times and repeat the single-leg balance while standing on top of the towel, balancing for up to one minute before switching legs.

-3. Active Toe Spreading
+Move 3: Active Toe Spreading

 A lifetime of footwear can decrease the intrinsic strength the muscles of your feet would build walking around barefoot.
 According to Bowman, this exercise helps to restore foot strength.

-HOW TO DO IT: Stand with feet about hip-width apart and spread your toes as wide as possible, keeping them flat on the ground as you create space between each toe.
+- Stand with feet about hip-width apart and spread your toes as wide as possible, keeping them flat on the ground as you create space between each toe.

-4. Great Toe Lift
+Move 4: Great Toe Lift

 The muscle group that lifts your big toes (the extensor hallucis group) is one of the strongest muscles in the foot, Bowman says, and restoring strength to the group can assist in restoring strength and motor control of the foot and stability of the ankle.

 To make this more challenging, Bowman recommends eliminating sideways motion of the big toe as it lifts. “[The big toe] should lift up, not lift up and go sideways,” she says.

-5. Walk on The Pillow Train
+Move 5: Walk on The Pillow Train

 Walking on this type of uneven "terrain" helps expose the muscles of the feet and ankles to unique angles and workloads, Bowman says.